 How we handle your personal information

-JSA works with policy makers, influencers, educators and students in the VET sector to provide clear advice to government on pricing and emerging skills needs.
+Jobs and Skills Australia works with policy makers, influencers, educators and students in the Vocational Education and Training (VET) sector to provide clear advice to government on pricing and emerging skills needs.

 We collect, hold, use and disclose personal information for a variety of purposes, including: